Skip to content

 Visit PagSeguro

-PagSeguro is a Brazilian acquirer + payment institution + digital bank, public on NYSE (PAGS) since January 2018 and controlled by UOL group.
-8,645 employees, ~R$20B revenue in 2025, 17.1M PagBank active clients.
-The product is built for Brazilian commerce, not iGaming — there are no SoftSwiss or EveryMatrix connectors, no UKGC or MGA licensing, no responsible-gaming API and no published licensed-casino clients.
-After Law 14.790/2023 took full effect on January 1, 2026, the only payment rails that matter for Brazilian regulated iGaming are PIX, debit cards, prepaid cards and TED — and PagSeguro is BACEN-licensed for all of them with deep, native integration.
+PagSeguro is a Brazilian acquirer, payment institution and digital bank, public on NYSE (PAGS) since January 2018 and controlled by the UOL group.
+8,645 employees, R$13.4B net revenue in 2025 (+16% YoY), 17.1M PagBank active banking clients.
+The product is built for Brazilian commerce rather than iGaming: there are no SoftSwiss or EveryMatrix connectors, no UKGC or MGA licensing, no responsible-gaming API and no published licensed-casino clients.
+After Law 14.790/2023 took full effect on January 1, 2026, the only payment rails that matter for Brazilian regulated iGaming are PIX, debit cards, prepaid cards and TED, and PagSeguro is BACEN-licensed for all of them with deep, native integration.
 For bet.br-licensed operators who want a publicly traded, BACEN-regulated Brazilian PSP as their PIX rail and have engineering bandwidth for a custom REST integration, PagSeguro is one of the more credible domestic options.
-For everyone else in iGaming — Europe-only, US-only, multi-region, aggregator-platform operators — it is not a fit.
+For everyone else in iGaming (Europe-only, US-only, multi-region, aggregator-platform operators) it is not a fit.
 1.8/5 Trustpilot from 17 reviews on the Brazilian consumer profile.

 1.8/5 Trustpilot (17)